PlunderAcademy/plunderacademy/README.md

 - Wallet gating uses `wagmi` + `RainbowKit` with chains defined in `src/lib/wagmi.ts`.
 Switch to mainnet by exporting the commented configuration and supplying the mainnet factory address.
 - The `useAchievements` hook calls the Plunder Academy API (`NEXT_PUBLIC_PLUNDER_ACADEMY_API`) to fetch vouchers and NFT metadata, then submits signatures to the training registry contract at `NEXT_PUBLIC_PLUNDER_ACADEMY_CONTRACT_ADDRESS`.
-- `src/components/module-quiz.tsx` handles quizzes, voucher submission, transaction verification, and triggers celebration modals.
-Module 5 also embeds the `TokenFactoryInterface` for hands-on deployments.
+- The modular interactive elements system (`src/components/interactive-elements/`) handles different learning activities: traditional quizzes with automated scoring, deploy challenges with transaction verification, and achievement claiming flows.
+Module 5 uses the deploy challenge system alongside the `TokenFactoryInterface` for hands-on token deployments.
 - Additional implementation notes for the token factory live in `TOKEN_FACTORY_IMPLEMENTATION.md`.

 ## Deployment Notes